JetBrains/junie-guidelines/guidelines/typescript/vue/nuxt/guidelines-with-explanations.md

 - Implement proper head management with useHead
 - Use semantic HTML elements
 - Ensure accessibility compliance
-- Implement structured data when appropriate

 **Explanation:**
 - definePageMeta allows you to define SEO-related metadata for each page
 - useHead provides a composable API to manage <head> tags including title, meta, and links
 - Semantic HTML improves accessibility and helps search engines understand your content
 - Accessibility compliance ensures your site works for all users and improves SEO
-- Structured data (JSON-LD) helps search engines understand your content and can enable rich results

 ## Testing
 - Write unit tests for components and composables
 - Implement end-to-end tests for critical user flows
-- Use Vitest for unit testing
-- Use Cypress or Playwright for e2e testing
 - Test both positive and negative scenarios

 **Explanation:**
 - Unit tests verify that individual components and composables work correctly in isolation
 - End-to-end tests ensure that critical user flows work correctly from the user's perspective
-- Vitest is fast, ESM-compatible, and works well with Vite and Nuxt 3
-- Cypress and Playwright provide powerful tools for testing user interactions in a real browser
 - Testing negative scenarios (errors, edge cases) is as important as testing the happy path